 St. Scholastica was founded in 1912 by a group of Benedictine Sisters in Duluth, Minnesota.
 Their mission: to provide intellectual and moral preparation for responsible living and meaningful work in a context of Catholic Benedictine values.
 The College now includes 64 programs, including 20 fully online degree programs, with a total enrollment of more than 4,200 students.

 St. Scholastica offers one of the only B.A. in Social Work programs in the Valley designed to meet the needs of working adults.
-With evening classes at Mesa Community College's Southern and Dobson campuses, along with a seamless transfer program, students can complete their degrees in just two years.
+With evening classes at Mesa Community College's Southern and Dobson campus, along with a seamless transfer program, students can complete their degrees in just two years.

 In addition, we offer a host of personalized and interactive online programs in the business, education and health fields.